 Each division has a minimum score that must be met in order to pass, as discussed in a previous blog post.
 Your total score is determined by adding up the points earned for all correctly answered items.

 If your score is equal to or greater than the minimum necessary, you’ll receive a passing score.
 If your score is less than the minimum required, you’ll receive a failing score.
 Your score is based on your performance across the entire division, not section by section.
 If you do poorly in one section, it’s possible to still pass by doing really well in other areas.
 But your best strategy is to attempt every item throughout the entire division.

-After you finish your exam, you can receive provisional feedback in the test center.
+After you finish your exam, you can receive provisional feedback.
 You’ll still receive your official score report in your NCARB Record, usually within one or two days.
 Learn more about provisional feedback.